samiamlabs/minireach_docs/source/mechanism_terminology.rst

 Coordinate System
 +++++++++++++++++

-The coordinate frames for most links in the MiniReach are defined with positive z-axis up, positive x-axis in drive wheel direction and positive y-axis to the robot-left when facing drive wheel direction.
+The coordinate frames for most links are defined with positive z-axis up, positive x-axis in drive wheel direction and positive y-axis to the truck-left when facing drive wheel direction.

 Naming Conventions
 ++++++++++++++++++